taituo/talktomegoose/docs/operations/getting_started.md

    - `make inbox` — print tasks from `handoffs/inbox.md`
    - `make mission-log` — tail recent entries in `logs/mission.log`
    - `make mission-status` — show a compact git graph
-   - `make mission-summary` — curl the FastAPI dashboard summary (requires server)
+   - `make mission-summary` — curl the FastAPI dashboard summary (requires server; honour `DEMO_FASTAPI_PORT` if you changed ports)
 5. Need local remotes?
 Run `make start-local-registry` (or `LOCAL_NAME=foo make local-demo-repo`) and set `LOCAL_DEMO_REPO=/path/to/local_registry/<persona>.git` before `make mission-all`.

-## 3. Run the Ready Check
+## 4. Run the Ready Check
 - Open `from_to.md` in the Maverick pane.
 - Capture operator answers (VM health, Codex access, template plan).
 - Log decisions in `handoffs/inbox.md` and `logs/mission.log`.

-## 4. Execute the Mission Loop
+## 5. Execute the Mission Loop
-1. `make test-unit` — FastAPI template smoke test before coding.
+1. Personas execute from `dev` (or feature branches that merge into `dev`) based on the mission brief and inbox prompts.
-2. Personas implement tasks from the shared repo root (`talktomegoose/`).
+2. Run lightweight tests locally as you code; record noteworthy results in your Codex transcript.
-3. `make verify` — lint + pnpm tests (set `ENABLE_TELEMETRY_TEST=1` when the telemetry endpoint exists).
+3. When a milestone is ready, Rooster (or a specialised agent) can trigger broader verification, pull in Dockerised services, or stage data as required.
-4. Maverick reviews branches and merges after Rooster signs off.
+4. Maverick reviews the milestone, merges into `main`, and records the decision and debrief items in `missions/<slug>/brief.md` plus `logs/mission.log`.
-5. `make clone-template` as needed (or run `make mission-all` / `make demotime` to rerun the prep cycle) so Maverick can monitor remote branches on `talktomegoose_test`.
+5. `make clone-template` as needed (or rerun `make mission-all` / `make demotime`) so Maverick can monitor remote branches on `talktomegoose_test`.

-## 5. Wrap Up
+## 6. Wrap Up
 - Update radio checks and ADRs.
 - Run `make docs-build` if docs changed.
 - Commit, push, and archive mission artifacts.